William & Mary Tribe: Men

 The Tribe men's soccer team has produced two First Team All-Americans and fourteen NCAA Tournament appearances, most recently in 2010.
 They have won eight conference tournaments since the program's inception in 1965.
 The most famous alumnus from this program is TV pundit Jon Stewart.
-He played from 1981–1983 and scored the lone goal in a 1–0 victory over UConn in the 1983 ECAC tournament championship to give William & Mary their second ever conference tournament championship crown.
+He played from 1981 to 1983 and scored the lone goal in a 1–0 victory over UConn in the 1983 ECAC tournament championship to give William & Mary their second ever conference tournament championship crown.
 Stewart ended his career with 10 goals and 12 assists while playing as a midfielder and winger.

 The majority of the Tribe's success in men's soccer was overseen by Al Albert during an illustrious 33-year career as head coach.
 In 2004, Albert passed the coaching reins to his capable protege, Chris Norris.
 Norris was a player and assistant coach at W&M for 13 years before becoming Albert's successor in Williamsburg.